HL7/fetal_records/input/pagecontent/use-case2-result-reporting.md

 * Observation 4 - Small bowel, spleen and stomach in left hemithorax

 Open issues/questions:
-* How to model “small bowel, spleen and stomach in left hemithorax” + relations to DiagnosticReport 1 and Condition 2
+* how to model “small bowel, spleen and stomach in left hemithorax” + relations to DiagnosticReport 1 and Condition 2
-* Who is the subject of Observations lung-head ratio and obs:exp lung volume?
+* who is the subject of Observations lung-head ratio and obs:exp lung volume?
 Is this still about fetus A?